Challenge to data transfer tool used by Facebook will go to Europe’s top court

 In a written statement on the ruling Schrems added: “I welcome the judgement by the Irish High Court.
 It is important that a neutral Court outside of the US has summarized the facts on US surveillance in a judgement, after diving through more than 45,000 pages of documents in a five week hearing.

 “I am of the view the Standard Contractual Clauses are perfectly valid, as they would allow the DPC to do its job and suspend individual problematic data flows, such as Facebook’s.
 It is still unclear to me why the DPC is taking the extreme position that the SCCs should be invalidated Facebook across the board, when a targeted solution is available.
-The only explanation that I have is that that they want to shift the responsibility back to Luxembourg instead of deciding themselves.”
+The only explanation that I have is that they want to shift the responsibility back to Luxembourg instead of deciding themselves.”

 On Facebook, he also said: “In simple terms, US law requires Facebook to help the NSA with mass surveillance and EU law prohibits just that.
 As Facebook is subject to both jurisdictions, they got themselves in a legal dilemma that they cannot possibly solve in the long run.”